notmd/bevy_simple_subsecond_system/readme.md

 [![docs.rs](https://docs.rs/bevy_simple_subsecond_system/badge.svg)](https://docs.rs/bevy_simple_subsecond_system)

-Hotpatch your Bevy systems, allowing you to change their code while the app is running and directly see the results!
+Hotpatch your Bevy systems and observers, allowing you to change their code while the app is running and directly see the results!
 This is an intermediate solution you can use until [Bevy implements this feature upstream](https://github.com/bevyengine/bevy/issues/19296).

 Powered by [Dioxus' subsecond](https://github.com/DioxusLabs/dioxus/releases/tag/v0.7.0-alpha.0#rust-hot-patching)